GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computers themselves can do only stupidly straightforward things.
-The reason they are so useful is that they do these things at an incredibly high speed.
+> ### They were saying computers deal with numbers.
+This was absolutely nonsense.
+Computers deal with arbitrary information of any kind.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts